zenon70/rocketprogram.github.io/README.md

 mass | total mass of object
 Lat  | latitude
 Lon  | longitude
-Apos | surface apoapsis altitude from MSL at Equator Peris| surface periapsis altitude from MSL at Equator
+ApEq | surface apoapsis altitude from MSL at Equator PeEq | surface periapsis altitude from MSL at Equator

 \* the kms listed with gps info is surface speed. this is the ECEF (earth-centered earth-fixed) frame, and it DOES consider the spin of the planet/moon/etc.